Your CEO just asked why the AI feature isn’t driving the growth you promised. That familiar sinking feeling? I’ve lived it.

-During my time as Tech Lead for candidate recommendations at LinkedIn, I witnessed firsthand how the right approach to data-driven development can transform not just outcomes, but the entire experience of building products.
-This story isn’t just about what we built – it’s about how we discovered a better way to build.
+Before we built systematic evaluation at LinkedIn, we were flying blind with our recommendation models.
+Sound familiar?
+During my time as Tech Lead for candidate recommendations, I witnessed firsthand how the right approach to data-driven AI development can transform not just outcomes, but the entire experience of building products.

 The Challenge: Cracking the SMB Hiring Market